jasoneckert/jasoneckert/README.md

 - https://jasoneckert.github.io
 - https://triosdevelopers.com/jason.eckert/

+You can also check out this [cool GitHub wall art](https://triosdevelopers.com/jason.eckert/stuff/invertocat2.jpg) made from birch wood.
+It serves as a good reminder to regularly commit and push.

 ## If you just want to see my latest blog posts:
 <!-- BLOG-POST-LIST:START -->
 - [2023 in Review](https://jasoneckert.github.io/myblog/2023-in-review/)